 Why is Platinum Valuable?

 The list of uses for platinum makes its comparison to gold seem obvious.
-However, by some measurements, platinum is even more rare than gold.
+However, by some measurements, platinum is even rarer than gold.
 Miners extract only about 130 million tons of platinum from the ground annually compared to more than 1,700 tons of gold.

 Platinum mining is also far less efficient than gold mining.
 The process of extracting the metal from ores can take five to seven months and may require ten tons of ore to yield one ounce of platinum.
 The cost of mining an ounce of platinum is nearly twice that of mining an ounce of gold.